savonarola/mongodb-erlang/README.md

 [mongos](https://docs.mongodb.com/manual/reference/program/mongos/) and
 using mongo shard with `mongo_api` - prefer mongos and use `mc_worker_api`.

-By default this driver works only with MongoDB version 5.0 and below as it uses a legacy protocol that was removed in MongoDB 5.1.
-However, by setting the Erlang application setting `use_legacy_protocol` to `false` (for example by calling `application:set_env(mongodb, use_legacy_protocol, false)`), one can make `mc_worker_api` use the modern protocol so that it works with MongoDB 5.1+.
+By default, this driver tries to automatically detect which MongoDB protocol to use (the legacy protocol that existed before the `OP_MSG` package was introduced or the modern protocol which is based on `OP_MSG` packages).
+One can force the driver to use the legacy protocol or the OP_MSG based protocol by setting the application setting `use_legacy_protocol` to `true` or `false` (for example by calling `application:set_env(mongodb, use_legacy_protocol, false)`).
+Notice that support for the legacy protocol has been removed in MongoDB 5.1+.

 mc_worker_api -- direct connection client
 ---------------------------------